CopernicaMarketingSoftware/REACT-CPP/README.md

 In the above example, this also means that the program automatically exits after the first line has been read.
-The reason for this is that the run() method of the React::Loop and React::MainLoop classes automatically stop running when there are no more callback functions active.
+The reason for this is that the run() method of the React::Loop and React::MainLoop classes automatically stops running when there are no more callback functions active.
 By calling the Reader::cancel() method, the last and only registered callback function is cancelled, and the event loop has nothing left to monitor.